mayconbordin/octobag/README.md

 octobag
 =======

-A simple javascript library that transforms GitHUb into a document-oriented database
+A simple javascript library that transforms GitHub into a document-oriented database